 my-config

-function is most commonly used in the template manifest, but it can also be applied in any Jsonnet file.For example, you can compose a bucket ID containing a configuration ID as follows:
+function is primarily used in the template manifest but can also be applied in any Jsonnet file.Example:

 {